Hangout-locations/serverside/README.md

-it's like Airbnb but for only hangout locations finding and booking
+it's like an Airbnb but for finding and booking only hangout locations